matijasec/qedip/blog/2025-11-21-why-80-percent-of-applications-get-rejected.md

 author: Robert Matijasec
 categories: [Patent Law, Artificial Intelligence, USPTO Practice]
 tags: [AI patents, patent prosecution, USPTO examination, machine learning patents, blockchain patents]
 excerpt: "I spent three years as a USPTO patent examiner in Art Units 2498 and 2496, examining AI, machine learning, and blockchain applications.
-Here's what I learned about why most AI patent applications failóand how to draft claims that actually survive examination."
+Here's what I learned about why most AI patent applications fail‚Äîand how to draft claims that actually survive examination."
 ---

 # Why Your AI Patent Application Will Get Rejected (And How to Fix It Before Filing)

-I spent three years as a USPTO patent examiner in Art Units 2498 and 2496óthe art units that handle AI, machine learning, cryptography, and cybersecurity applications.
+I spent three years as a USPTO patent examiner in Art Units 2498 and 2496‚Äîthe art units that handle AI, machine learning, cryptography, and cybersecurity applications.
 I examined hundreds of AI patent applications.
 Most of them got rejected.

 Not because the technology wasn't innovative.
 Not because the inventors weren't brilliant.
 But because the patent applications themselves were drafted without understanding what examiners actually look for.